oracle-livelabs/apex/ai-interactive-report-lab/lab-7-enable-dictation-support/lab-7-enable-dictation-support.md

 ## Task 1: Enable Dictation in the Application Definition

 Oracle APEX supports browser-based dictation through the Web Speech API.
-Because this is a security and privacy consideration, the setting must be explicitly enabled by the developer.
+Because this feature has security and privacy considerations, the setting must be explicitly enabled by the developer.
 In this task, you will enable dictation at the application level so the microphone icon appears in supported components.

-1. In the App Builder, click the **Shared Components** icon.
+1. From the App Builder home page, open the **Supply Chain Management** application.
+On the Application home page, select **Shared Components**.

     ![Navigate to Shared Components](images/shared-comp.png " ")

-2. Under **Security**, click **Security Attributes**.
+2. Under **Security**, select **Security Attributes**.

     ![Open Security Attributes](images/security.png " ")

-3. Click the **Browser Security** tab.
+3. Select the **Browser Security** tab.
 Toggle **Enable Dictation** on.

     ![Enable Dictation](images/browser-security.png " ")

-4. Click **Apply Changes**.
+4. Select **Apply Changes**.

     ![Apply Changes](images/apply-changes.png " ")

-5. Click the **Run** icon to run the application.
+5. Select the **Run** icon to run the application.

     ![Save and Run](images/save-run.png " ")

     > **Note:** Dictation must also be enabled at the instance level for this application setting to take effect.
-If the setting is not visible or cannot be changed, contact your workspace administrator.
+If the setting is not visible or cannot be changed, contact your Workspace administrator.

 ## Task 2: Use Dictation with Search with AI